 8. Teams Who Only Do What They’re Told

 Leaders are not managers.
 They can be, but they don’t have to be.
 A leader understands that their team is more than just an assembly line.
 For them, it’s essential to help the team grow as professionals and as individuals.

 A leader can differentiate between being asked questions and being questioned.
 As great listeners, they encourage other voices to be heard and noted for a healthy conversation and a better work environment.

 A leader’s real victory is to inspire others to become a leader in the future and help them navigate their way to leadership.
-They can inspire, empower, and encourage their team towards constant improvement in the long-run.
+They can inspire, empower, and encourage their team toward constant improvement in the long run.